 If you have trouble paying for insulin, demand that your doctor prescribe the cheaper human insulins (R and NPH).
 Remember that the faster acting R insulin will not start to kick in until 45 minutes to an hour after injecting and that it will remain active for up to 5 hours.
 Remember too that NPH may act unpredictably, so test carefully when you first start using NPH to see how it affects your blood sugars.

 A new inhaled insulin, Afrezza, was approved by the FDA on June 27, 2014.
-You can read more about it HERE.
-More information will be posted as more information about this brand new drug becomes known.
+You can read more about it on its own page which you will find HERE.